mardiev05/Weather-Application/README.md

 This is Weather API Application built using HTML,CSS and JavaScript.
 Try Demo: https://weather-app-html-css-js.netlify.app/

+this is the change